edithturn/CKAD-training/02-Pod/Readme.md

 # Deliting all pods in a namespace
 kubectl delete --all pods --namespace=foo

+# Delete all the pods created
+kubectl delete pod --all

 # Delete the pod without any delay
 kubectl delete pods nginx --grace-period=0 --force